patternfly/patternfly-elements/elements/pfe-primary-detail/README.md

 ### pfe-primary-detail:hidden-tab

-Fires when a selected tab is no longer the selected tab.
+Fires when a selected tab is no longer the selected tab, will provide a reference to the tab and details that were closed.

 ```
 detail: {